An adaptive finite element method for distributed elliptic optimal control problems with variable energy regularization: Conclusion and outlook

 \section{Conclusion and outlook}

 We have studied finite element discretizations of the reduced optimality system for the standard distributed space-tracking elliptic optimal control problem, but using a new variable energy regularization technique.
 It has been shown that the choice of the local mesh-size squared as local regularization parameter $\varrho(x)$ leads to optimal rates of convergence of the computed finite element state $\widetilde{u}_{\varrho h}$ to the prescribed target $\overline{u}$ in the $L^2$ norm.
 In particular, this approach allows us to adapt the local regularization parameter to the local mesh-size when using an adaptive mesh refinement, where the adaptivity is driven by the localization of the $L^2$ norm of the error between $\overline{u}$ and $\widetilde{u}_{\varrho h}$ as computable local error indicator.
 Numerical studies made for discontinuous targets in one, two and three space dimensions illustrate that these simple adaptive schemes show a significantly better performance than the uniform refinement.
+The control can easily be recovered from the computed state in a postprocessing procedure.
 We have also proposed iterative solvers for the finite element equations corresponding to the reduced optimality system.
 The numerical studies have shown that these solvers are robust and efficient at the same time.
+This behavior is based on the fact that the mass matrix $M_h$, and, therefore, also the lumped mass matrix $\text{lump}[M_h]$ are spectrally equivalent to the Schur complement $K_h K_{\varrho h}^{-1} K_h + M_h$, and can be used as robust preconditioners in the preconditioned BP-CG, MINRES, or GMRES solvers.
+Obviously, the classical plain Ruge--St\"{u}ben AMG preconditioner is doing this job for $K_{\varrho h}$.
+Here we may develop more efficient and robust preconditioners that are especially adapted to the diffusion coefficient $\varrho(x)$ that changes from element to element according to the mesh-sizes.
+In a possibly adaptive, multilevel setting, the nested iteration technique can be used to compute state approximations which differ from the desired state in the order of the discretization error in asymptotically optimal complexity.
+The computation of the control can be integrated in the nested iteration process that can then be stopped if the cost of the computed control exceeds some threshold or the required approximation of the desired state is reached.
+Moreover, the parallelization of such iterative solution strategies should be implemented in order to solve really large-scale systems in three space dimensions.